Muslims of Kashmir, India at end of their patience, President Alvi warns India | Associated Press Of Pakistan

 The rally followed a one-minute silence across the country and blaring of sirens to pay tribute to the struggle of Kashmir people to achieve their right to self-determination repeatedly guaranteed by the United Nations through its multiple resolutions.

-The President said Youm-e-Istehsal was also being observed in IIOJK where the people were demanding the Modi fascist regime to lift the inhumane military siege and let them exercise their fundamental rights of movement and expression.
+The President said Youm-e-Istehsal is also being observed in IIOJK where the people are demanding the Modi fascist regime to lift the inhumane military siege and let them exercise their fundamental rights of movement and expression.

 He said as per estimates, the military siege in IIOJK had inflicted $4 billion loss to the Kashmir people.